technokrat/vuexr/README.md

 *Calibrate* button when you are finished.
 You are now ready to detect the ArUco markers.

 ## Usage

+### Performance
+You have to use a state of the smartphone plattform, such as a Xiaomi 20K / 9T Pro with MIUI 11, as computer vision takes it's fair share of processing power.

 ### General
 In general, you only require two new components to use VueXR